amerck/stingar-fluentd-demo/README.md

 Navigate to localhost:5601 in a web browser.
 After adding the "stingar*" index pattern in Kibana, you should see events corresponding to your login attempts.

+## To Do
+* Certificate based authentication for fluentd
+* More robust API functions
+* Authentication for API
+* Ability to specify fluentd output modules at runtime

 ## Architecture

 ![STINGAR Fluentd Architecutre](./docs/img/stingar_fluentd_arch.jpeg)